google/santa/Docs/development/building.md

 Note: santa-driver (the kernel extension) cannot be debugged by attaching with Xcode.

-Note: Attaching to santad with breakpoints in the decision making codepath will deadlock your machine.
+Note: Xcode can attach to santad without interruption, however any breakpoints in the decision making codepath can deadlock the machine.
+Using lldb directly to attach to santad will deadlock the machine.

 | process  | user |
 | -------- | ---- |